Brandon Crawford: College career

 Crawford attended the University of California, Los Angeles (UCLA), where he was a physiological sciences major.
+He played summer ball in the Northwoods League for the Mankato MoonDogs in 2005 before he attended UCLA.
 He played baseball for the UCLA Bruins from 2006 to 2008 and helped lead the team to the NCAA Regionals in three consecutive seasons, the first time in school history.
 Crawford was named the team's MVP in 2006 and 2007, and was named to the All-Pac-10 Conference team in 2007.
 In the summer of 2007, he played for the Orleans Cardinals of the Cape Cod Baseball League.
-He also played in the Northwoods League for the Mankato MoonDogs in 2005 before he attended UCLA.

 He helped lead the United States national team to the title in the 2006 International University Sports Federation (FISU) World Championship.

 Professional career

 Draft and minor leagues

 The San Francisco Giants selected Crawford in the fourth round, with the 117th overall selection, of the 2008 MLB draft, and he signed for a $375,000 signing bonus.
 Crawford started his first full season as a professional with the High–A San Jose Giants in 2009.
 In 25 games, he hit .371 with six home runs and 17 RBI, good enough for a slugging percentage of .600 and 1.045 OPS.
 In May, Crawford was promoted to the Double-A Connecticut Defenders, where he spent the rest of the season, batting .258/.294/.365 with four home runs in 108 games.

 In 2010, Crawford opened the season in Double–A (now with the Richmond Flying Squirrels) and earned an Eastern League mid-season All-Star nod, batting .241/.337/.375 in 79 games before suffering a broken hand in early July, which sidelined Crawford for nearly two months.
 When he recovered, he was assigned back to San Jose for the remainder of the season.
 He was ranked the sixth-best prospect in the Giants' organization by Baseball America heading into 2011.

 In 2011, Crawford was invited to spring training but was set back by a broken finger suffered in the final week, and started the season in San Jose while he recovered.
 There he batted .322/.412/.593 in 59 at-bats.
 With the Triple–A Fresno Grizzlies, Crawford batted .234/.291/.327 in 107 at-bats.
 In the AFL, he was named to the AFL All-Prospect Team.